 signal processing problems.

-He received the B.Sc. and M.Sc. in Communications Systems from Ecole
+He received the B.Sc. and M.Sc. in Communications Systems from EPFL in

-Three months after he arrived, the Great Tohoku Earthquake and Tsunami
+He had returned to Tokyo when the Great Tohoku Earthquake and Tsunami of

 In the wake of the disaster, Robin joined Safecast to develop its first